Ultraheavy Ultrahigh-Energy Cosmic Rays: SUPPLEMENTAL MATERIAL

 \subsection{Interactions of UH Nuclei}

-Photodisintegration cross sections for UH nuclei derived from {\sc Talys~1.96} are shown in Fig.~\ref{fig:cross section}.
+Photodisintegration cross sections for UH nuclei are based on the theoretical models of {\sc Talys~1.96/2.0}~\cite{talys2023} and are shown in Fig.~\ref{fig:cross section}.
+TALYS also uses experimental data (for example, cross sections), and supplements this with a theoretical model when experimental data is unavailable~\cite{talys2023}.
+The rectangular approximation to the {\sc Talys} models is used to analytically evaluate energy loss lengths~\cite{EkangerSurvival}.
 We also show the photodisintegration cross section of iron nuclei for comparison.
 We see a reasonably good match between the analytical estimate and the numerical results.
 In Fig.~\ref{fig:energy-loss-length}, we show the energy loss length for three typical UH nuclei, namely Selenium (Se), Tellurium (Te), and Platinum (Pt), respectively.
+Nuclear reaction models could affect the energy loss length at a level of 20\% for Silicon~\cite{Kido:2022ads}.
+The effect of the nuclear reaction models for UH nuclei should be further studied.
+The extension of \textsc{CRPropa 3.2} with UH nuclei developed for this work is available at \href{https://github.com/btheodorezhang/CRPropa3-Source.git}{github.com/btheodorezhang/CRPropa3-Source.git}.